thriveth/Haro11Cos/Paper/Paper.md

 resonant reemission profile can be completely determined from the shape and center of the fluorescent line and the assumption of one scattering.
-It is therefore simple to construct this theoretical reemission line, subtract it from the observed absorption line and find a lower limit for the depth of the pure absorption line without reemission; this model line sis shown in gray in the figure.
-It is readily seen that the difference between theoretical and observed line is so small that it cannot affect our conclusions about the covering factors and column densities of the neutral gas significantly.
+It is therefore simple to construct this theoretical reemission line, subtract it from the observed absorption line and find the limiting depth of the pure absorption line without reemission; this modeled line is shown in gray in the figure.
+It is readily seen that the difference between worst-case intrinsic and observed line is so small that it cannot affect our conclusions about the covering factors and column densities of the neutral gas significantly.

-We have not performed similar measurements for the lines at $\lambda \lambda 1304, 1526$, but note that if significant refilling is present here, this would mean the column densities had actually been underestimated in our analysis, which would strengthen the conclusions of a clumpy medium optically thick in
+We have not performed similar measurements for the lines at $\lambda \lambda 1304, 1526$, but note that if significant refilling is present here, this would mean the column densities had been underestimated in our analysis, which would strengthen the conclusions of a clumpy medium optically thick in
 \ion{Si}{2} $1260$, but part transparent in the much weaker other lines.